 • It could reduce exposure to foreign currency.
 For a person wanting to retire in Canada, transferring a foreign retirement plan into an RRSP will allow for better matching of the currency of the future income stream with that of the future cost of living expenses.
 This will avoid foreign exchange risk that could potentially undermine the level of retirement income received.

-• It could potentially reduce or eliminate the exposure to foreign estate tax.
+• It could potentially reduce or eliminate any exposure to foreign estate tax.
 Canadians who own U.S. assets may be subject to U.S. estate tax at death, even if they are not a U.S. resident, citizen or Green Card holder.
 For the purposes of U.S. estate tax, assets held in a U.S. retirement plan are considered to be situated within the U.S., irrespective of how the funds are invested.
 Assets held in an RRSP, will generally not be considered situated in the U.S. for the purpose of the U.S. estate tax.

 • Securities regulations may impose restrictions on the trading activities of non-U.S. residents and limit the ability of their investment advisors to manage pension assets in a jurisdiction other than Canada, including retirement plans based in the U.S. and other foreign countries.
 Transferring a foreign-based retirement plan to an RRSP in Canada may provide more investment choice and greater flexibility to adjust investment holdings, as needs and market conditions change.